Green Scare: Individuals

-Rod Coronado, a prominent Native American eco-anarchist, who was arrested on a felony charge of demonstrating the use of a destructive device.
+Rod Coronado, a prominent Native American eco-anarchist associated with the Animal Liberation Front, who was arrested on a felony charge of demonstrating the use of a destructive device.
 His indictment indirectly related to an August 1, 2003 fire in San Diego that destroyed an apartment complex causing an estimated $50 million worth of damage.
 Coronado, a self-described "unofficial ELF spokesman", stood trial in 2007.
 After two days of deliberations, the jury remained deadlocked so the judge declared a mistrial.
 He subsequently entered a guilty plea and accepted a deal for a one-year prison term.

 Jeff "Free" Luers, a veganarchist from Los Angeles, California, who served a prison sentence of almost ten years for arson.
 His initial sentence was over 22 years, but the Oregon Court of Appeals overturned it, and the Lane County Circuit Court determined a new sentence of 10 years in February 2008, after what The Independent described as an "international campaign for a more appropriate sentence for a crime in which no one was hurt."
 In 2000 he set fire to three SUVs at Romania Chevrolet dealership in Eugene, Oregon as a protest against excessive consumption and global warming.
 He has become a cause célèbre among some radicals, anti-prison activists, and people associated with the Earth Liberation Front, although Luers has said that he does not consider himself an ELF member.
 Upon his resentencing, Judge Billings said that he expected Luers would be treated as an "elder statesman" among some activists, and hoped that Luers would use that influence in a productive way.
 Luers declared that he was looking forward to "promoting activism through legal means."